bernardoseven/Sample-App/README.md

 model to have an attribute called password_digest.
-We can accomplish this with a single command: rails generate migration add_password_digest_to_users password_digest:string
+We can accomplish this with a single command: rails generate migration add_password_digest_to_users password_digest:string After the above line, it is all set to work, we just need to migrate de database.
+For all the things mentioned, we need a gem called bcrypt in the gemfile, we install this gem uncommenting the line where is bcrypt and executing bundle install.
+At this point the tests are failing, and the reason is because has_secure_password enforces validations on the virtual password and password_confirmation attributes.
+To get the tests passing again we just need to add a password and its confirmation to the tests.
 **********************************
 * All the relevant information, comments and tecniques i'm learning about rails can be found
 * in application.html.erb, pages_controller_test.rb,